vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 One very important distinction from the previous case is that `load_url` is *always* invoked in an existing browsing context.
-However, you'll find that no hard asserts are made, as it is prefered not to panic in `Constellation` and instead issue a `warn!` message and return early from the method.
+However, you'll find that no hard asserts are made, as it is preferred not to panic in `Constellation` and instead issue a `warn!` message and return early from the method.

-There are two further subcases within this method.
+There are two further sub-cases within this method.
 In the first case, the pipeline that initiated the load is located in an iframe (which is a nested browsing context), or it's in a top-level browsing context (i.e. a window or tab).

-### Loading URL in an Iframe
+### Loading URL in an IFrame

 In the first case, the constellation sends a `ConstellationControlMsg::Navigate` message to the event loop of the pipeline that encapsulates this iframe (that